EIF-W2 protein domain: Function

 In molecular biology, the eIF-W2 domain functions as the binding site for Mnk eIF4E kinase, an enzyme that phosphorylates eukaryotic initiation factor 4E (eIF4E).
 For eIF2B-epsilon, the W2 C-terminal domain functions in guanine nucleotide exchange on eIF2.
 For eIF5, the W2 domain functions in mediating the multifactor complex (MFC) formation with eIF1, eIF2-GTP, eIF3 and Met-tRNAiMet.
-The eIF5 W2 C-terminal domain and the adjacent N-terminal linker region is responsible for the GDI activity against eIF2-GDP.
+The eIF5 W2 C-terminal domain and the adjacent N-terminal linker region are responsible for the GDI activity against eIF2-GDP.

 Domain Structure

 The W2 domain has a globular fold and is exclusively composed out of alpha-helices.
 The structure can be divided into a structural C-terminal core onto which the two N-terminal helices are attached.
-The core contains two aromatic/acidic residue-rich regions (AA boxes), which are important for mediating protein-protein interactions.
+The core contains two aromatic/acidic residue-rich regions (AA boxes), important for mediating protein-protein interactions.

-This entry covers the entire W2 domain, which is part of the TPR clan.
+This entry covers the entire W2 domain, part of the TPR clan.